 Repairs & Maintenance

-Whether repairs and maintenance cost is in accordance with CAS 12 ?
+Whether repairs and maintenance, cost is in accordance with CAS 12 ?

-Analyze cost of in-house maintenance vis-à-vis outsourced maintenance (AMC/ CAMC) and conclude which is more economical for the company.
+Analyse the cost of in-house maintenance vis-à-vis outsourced maintenance (AMC/ CAMC) and conclude which is more economical for the company.

 Research and Development Costs